imixs/imixs-workflow/src/site/markdown/engine/index.md

 ##The Components

-The Imixs-Workflow Engine is based on the [Imxis Workfow Core-API](../../core/index.html) and provides a set of service components which can be used to implement enterprise business applications and workflow management solutions.
+The Imixs-Workflow Engine is based on the [Imixs-Workflow Core-API](../../core/index.html) and provides a set of service components which can be used to implement enterprise business applications and workflow management solutions.
 The components are divided by the different building blocks of a workflow management system.

 ###The EntityService